kubernetes-sigs/slack-infra/slack-welcomer/README.md

 slack-welcomer does not require any interactive components.

 The [slack app creation guide][app-creation] explains what to do with these values.
+Additionally, you will want to create a bot user, using "Bot Users" in the left sidebar of the Slack app creation page.

 ## Deployment

-Kubernetes does not yet run slack-welcomer, though when it does it will run in a Kubernetes cluster.
-Consequently, Docker images are not yet published (but will be eventually).
+Kubernetes runs slack-welcomer in a Kubernetes cluster; check out the [config](../cluster/slack-welcomer).

 slack-welcomer can run on Google App Engine.
 To do this, create `config.json` and `welcome.md` files in this directory as described above and then run `gcloud app deploy`, using a Google Cloud Platform project